justinvalli/Portfolio_Optimization/README.md

 Utilities - XLU

 After constructing the portfolio of Sector ETF's, we further explored different assets to see the results of how other securities integrated into a portfolio would produce.

+> Note: This other Portfolio, found in script `Portfolio_B.ipynb`, runs the same script but with different assets to see the potential of what other securities can have on projected returns.
+What follows below is the same for this script.

+Lastly, once we get the optimal weights of each ETF, we can run a Monte Carlo Simulation to forecast what these results will look like in a chosen period of time.

 The data is sourced from the ALPACA API to pull closing price historical data (YTD) from each sector ETF. https://alpaca.markets/stocks